This is the White House plan to play 'chicken' with Beijing in the South China Sea

-“You have a definite return to normal,” chief Pentagon spokesperson Dana White told Breitbart News.
+“You have a definite return to normal,” said chief Pentagon spokesperson Dana White

 “This administration has definitely given the authority back to the people who are in the best position to execute those authorities, so it’s a return to normal,” she said.